Prune belly syndromeEagle-Barrett syndrome; Triad syndrome; Urethral obstruction malformation sequence

 Prune belly syndrome is a serious and often life-threatening problem.

-Some newborns survive but continue to have problems.
+Some newborns survive and can develop normally.
+Others continue to have many medical and developmental problems.

 Complications depend on the related problems.
 The most common are: